edurant/edurant.github.io/courses/cs4981/week3lab.md

    * Are there topics you'd like to learn more about next?

 Submit your informal report covering the above items via Canvas as a Word file, PDF, etc.

+## Additional Reading

+[Here is a paper](https://arxiv.org/abs/1608.08710) whose abstract discusses the limits of the &ldquo;magnitude pruning&rdquo; approach we used in this lab and proposes a different approach more appropriate for convolutional layers.
+Pruning methods, to get good performance metrics (accuracy, etc.), good memory efficiency, and fast runtime implementations are an important area of current research.